At KnitFreedom, I want to help you de-mystify your knitting patterns.

 Since learning to read a knitting pattern lets you knit so many new things, I wanted to focus on some new instructions you may not have heard before: “Bind Off in Pattern.”

-Here’s how to do it:
+Here’s how to bind off in pattern:

-If you liked this video on binding off in pattern, post in the comments!
+And if you liked this video on binding off in pattern, post in the comments!